bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 - constrained part families only
 - optional 2–4 views instead of single image

-This is much more realistic than "upload one random phone photo and get exact CAD."
+This is much more realistic than “upload one random phone photo and get exact CAD.”

 ##### MVP 3 — assembly-aware editing harness
 Support: